-- Providing publications and other reading materials on a wide variety of PC subjects from our PCSANM office including new member folders
+- Providing publications and other reading materials on a wide variety of PCa subjects from our PCSANM office including new member folders

-- A Buddy List of people to call and discuss their treatment experience and side effects
+- Providing a buddy list of people to call and discuss their treatment experience and side effects

-- Bi-monthly support meetings including presentations by Medical professionals expert in PC and related topics
+- Hosting bi-monthly support meetings, including presentations by medical professionals expert in prostate cancer and related topics

-- Outreach activities at conferences, health fairs, speaking to organizations, and helping to support and sponsor PSA screening events.
+- Speaking to organizations and helping to support and sponsor PSA screening events

 We offer education, information, and support, but not medical advice.

 2018 Annual Review from Steve Denning

 For an organization made up of only volunteers and one part time staffer we’ve done quite a lot this year.